 Conceived and created by Dr. Horn-Miller, professor of Indigenous and Canadian Studies at Carleton University, the Bundles anchored the SoLE grant application that Dr. Verduyn submitted to STLHE for funding to support the workshop.
-The application, appended for easy reference, was successful, and planning for the workshop in Ottawa was in process when COVID-19 struck and the 2020 STLHE conference was canceled.
+The application was successful, and planning for the workshop in Ottawa was in process when COVID-19 struck and the 2020 STLHE conference was canceled.